Activating More Pixels in Image Super-Resolution Transformer: Experiments

-We conduct experiments to demonstrate the effectiveness of the proposed CAB and OCAB.
-The quantitative performance tested on the Urban100 dataset for $\times4$ SR is shown in Tab.~\ref{ablation_study_tab}.
-Compared with the baseline, both the proposed OCAB and CAB bring a performance gain of 0.1dB.
+\textbf{Effectiveness of OCAB and CAB.} We conduct experiments to demonstrate the effectiveness of the proposed CAB and OCAB.
+The quantitative performance reported on the Urban100 dataset for $\times4$ SR is shown in Tab.~\ref{ablation_study_tab}.
+Compared with the baseline results, both OCAB and CAB bring the performance gain of 0.1dB.
 Benefiting from the two modules, the model obtains a further performance improvement of 0.16dB.
-We also provide qualitative comparison to further illustrate the influence of OCAB and CAB, as depicted in Fig.~\ref{ablation_study_fig}.
+We also provide qualitative comparison to further illustrate the influence of OCAB and CAB, as presented in Fig.~\ref{ablation_study_fig}.
 We can observe that the model with OCAB has a larger scope of the utilized pixels and generate better-reconstructed results.
-When CAB is adopted, the used pixels even expand to the full image.
+When CAB is adopted, the used pixels even expand to almost the full image.
 Moreover, the result of our method with OCAB and CAB obtains the highest DI\cite{lam}, which means our method utilizes the most input pixels.
 Although it obtains a little lower performance than w/OCAB, our method gets the highest SSIM and reconstructs the clearest textures.